20 year anniversary report

 - Berlin

-Sacha is with Crisis Action since 2012.
-Before being appointed as Strategic Engagements Director he has held several positions within the organisation, including as Germany Director and EU Director.
-Before joining Crisis Action Sacha worked as a consultant advising companies on political and regulatory frameworks for investments in new markets.
 Previously, Sacha worked for a Berlin-based communications agency where he worked with various political institutions, think tanks and NGOs focusing on strategic positioning and communications strategies.
 Sacha holds a Bachelor’s degree in Modern European Studies from the University College London, a Master’s degree in Contemporary European Studies from the University of Bath and Humboldt University Berlin as well as a PhD in Political Science.

-- Director of Emergency Response, Learning and Innovation
+- Director of Campaigns and Impact

 - London